Ride height

-Ride height or ground clearance is the amount of space between the base of an automobile tire and the lowest point of the automobile (typically the axle); or, more properly, to the shortest distance between a flat, level surface, and the lowest part of a vehicle other than those parts designed to contact the ground (such as tires, tracks, skis, etc.).
+Ride height or ground clearance is the amount of space between the base of an automobile tire and the lowest point of the automobile, typically the bottom exterior of the differential housing (even though the lower shock mounting point may be lower); or, more properly, to the shortest distance between a flat, level surface, and the lowest part of a vehicle other than those parts designed to contact the ground (such as tires, tracks, skis, etc.).
 Ground clearance is measured with standard vehicle equipment, and for cars, is usually given with no cargo or passengers.

 Function

 Ground clearance is a critical factor in several important characteristics of a vehicle.
 For all vehicles, especially cars, variations in clearance represent a trade-off between handling, ride quality, and practicality.

 A higher ride height and ground clearance means that the wheels have more vertical room to travel and absorb road shocks.
-Also, the car is more capable of being driven on roads that are not level, without the scraping against surface obstacles and possibly damaging the chassis and underbody.
+Also, the car is more capable of being driven on surfaces that are not level, without the scraping against surface obstacles and possibly damaging the chassis and underbody.

 For a higher ride height, the center of mass of the car is higher, which makes for less precise and more dangerous handling characteristics (most notably, the chance of rollover is higher).
 Higher ride heights will typically adversely affect aerodynamic properties.
 This is why sports cars typically have very low clearances, while off-road vehicles and SUVs have higher ones.

 Example ride heights

 A road car usually has a ride height around 16-17 cm, while an SUV usually lies around 19-22 cm.
-Two well-known extremes are the Ferrari F40 with a 12.5 cm ride height and the Hummer H2 with a 40.64 cm ride height.
+Two well-known extremes are the Ferrari F40 with a 12.5 cm ride height and the Hummer H1 with a 40.64 cm ride height.

 The table below provides average ride height for different car types which were available on the market in India in 2020:

 Specialized uses

 Underslung frame

 Some cars have used underslung frames to achieve a lower ride height and the consequent improvement in center of gravity.
-The 1905-14 cars of the American Motor Car Company are one example.
+The 1905–14 cars of the American Motor Car Company are one example.